ethan-stone/obsidian-vault-knowledge-base/Fantasia DND Campaign/Notes/The Golden Grin.md

 #organization #gang
-A network of illegal casinos, clubs, bars,
+A network of illegal casinos, clubs, bars, and prostitution ring.